joamaro97/configure-ad/README.md

 </p>
 <p>

 Now is the time to install Active Directory on the domain controller VM.
 With Server Manager open, click on Add Roles and Features and click Next.
 Confirm the private IP address of the domain controller VM.
 In the Server Roles tab, click on Active Directory Domain Services.
 Click Add Features, click Next, then Install.
 Next, we have to promote the server to a domain controller.
 In Server Manager, there is a warning sign in the top right corner under a flag.
 Click on that flag and click Promote this server to a domain controller.
 Click on Add a new forest and specify a domain name.
-In my case, I will use ernestotest.com.
+In my case, I will use adtest.com.
 Specify a domain password, click Next on each screen, and Install.
 </p>
 <br />

 <h2>An Important Note </h2>

 When logging back into the domain controller VM through Remote Desktop Connection, logging in with the domain context is important.
 Type out the domain path and then the user's name.
 For example, my domain is adtest.com.
-If I want to log in as client it would be like adtest.com/labuser.
+If I want to log in as client, it would be like adtest.com/labuser.
 Now that Active Directory is installed, configurations can be implemented in future labs, and the client VM can join the created Domain.

 <h1>Active Directory Configuration Steps </h1>
 Now, with Active Directory installed, we can proceed with configuring it.
-For this part, I will allow access to a client (which would be through the other VM) while also creating user accounts to mimic a usual active directory ecosystem <br />
+For this part, I will allow access to a client (which would be through the other VM) while also creating user accounts to mimic a usual Active Directory ecosystem <br />

 </p>